R3Conclave/ccl-documentation/user-guide/docs/index.md

 You need to create a project and upload one or more functions to your project.

-Use the resources below to use the platform.
+Use the resources below to guide you through the platform.

 ## Resources

-The following pages describe Conclave Cloud and give examples to write and invoke Conclave functions.
+The following pages describe Conclave Cloud and give examples to write and invoke Conclave Functions.

 | Page                                                                    | Description                                                                                                                       |
 | ----------------------------------------------------------------------- |-----------------------------------------------------------------------------------------------------------------------------------|